jessepav/lacygoill-wiki-backup/par/par.md

 Each OP is generated from the corresponding IP as follows:

-        1) An optional prefix and/or suffix is removed from each input line.
+   1. An optional prefix and/or suffix is removed from each input line.

-        2) The remainder is divided into words (separated by spaces).
+   2. The remainder is divided into words (separated by spaces).

-        3) The words are joined into lines to make an eye-pleasing paragraph.
+   3. The words are joined into lines to make an eye-pleasing paragraph.

-        4) The prefixes and suffixes are reattached.
+   4. The prefixes and suffixes are reattached.

 If there are suffixes,  spaces are inserted before them so that  they all end in the same column.

 # Quick Start

-`par` is  necessarily complex.
+par is necessarily complex.
 For  those who  wish  to use  it  immediately and  understand  it later,  assign `$PARINIT` the following value:

     rTbgqR B=.,?_A_a Q=_s>|

 The spaces,  question mark,  greater-than sign, and  vertical bar  will probably have to be escaped or quoted to prevent your shell from interpreting them.

 To learn how to use par, read quickly the sections:

    - Description
    - Terminology
    - Options
    - Environment

 Then read  carefully the  Examples section,  referring back  to the  Options and Terminology sections as needed.

-For the "power user", a full understanding of par will require multiple readings of the sections:
+For the power  user, a full understanding of par  will require multiple readings of the sections:

    - Terminology
    - Options
    - Details
    - Examples

 ##
 # Glossary